 When applied to customer service, prescriptive analytics uses the power of advances in computer technology and big data to inform the process of customer decisions.

 Customer decision solutions are a layer within your architecture that allows you to understand what is happening within a customer interaction and determine the next best action.

 Your next best action depends on the customer.
 Prescriptive analytics cuts through the complexity to take pattern and context into account to determine what this is.

 Social Media on the Out?

-One of the more interesting predictions from the pundits is the imminent decline in the importance of social media, particularly for managing customer service.
+One of the more interesting predictions is the imminent decline in the importance of social media.
+This is particularly for managing customer service.

-After hearing over and over about the centrality of social media to just about everything marketing and customer service-wise, one might be forgiven for thinking that the trend should be heading in the opposite direction.
+We've been hearing over and over about the centrality of social media to just about everything.
+Of course, this includes marketing and customer service.
+One might be forgiven for thinking that the trend should be heading in the opposite direction.

 However, it seems that we’re all a bit over it and that this feeling shows no sign of abating.
 The Small Business Trends blog reports data from the NICE-BCG survey indicating that between 2013 and 2015 the number of consumers using social media for customer service shrank, whereas, for the two-year period before that, numbers had doubled.

 What is at the bottom of this decline?
-Customers surveyed about their reasons for not using social media for customer service in the same study cited long response times, limited functionality and limited usefulness for complex issues.
-It seems like there is a role for good old fashioned in-person customer service after all!
+Well, customers talked about their reasons for not using social media for customer service.
+In the same study, they cited long response times, limited functionality and limited usefulness for complex issues.
+Overall, it seems like there is a role for good old fashioned in-person customer service after all!